GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: The Lindsey Half-Tree of Horizontally Periodic Translation Surfaces in Hyperelliptic Components of Strata

 The resulting surface has an involution given by $-I$ that fixes every horizontal cylinder.
-Since the surface in lemma~\ref{easy} is hyperelliptic with hyperelliptic involution given by $-I$ the quotient of every node of the Lindsey tree is a copy of $\p^1$.
+Since the surface in Figure~\ref{fig:CT} is hyperelliptic with hyperelliptic involution given by $-I$ the quotient of every node of the Lindsey tree is a copy of $\p^1$.
 The tree structure (ignoring half-edges) of the half-tree describes how the copies of $\p^1$ glue together.
 Since trees are contractible it follows that $(X_\Gamma, \omega_\Gamma)/-I$ is homeomorphic to $\p^1$.
-Consequently, $(X_\Gamma, \omega_\Gamma)$ is a hyperelliptic translation surface, i.e. $X_\Gamma$ admits a hyperelliptic involution that acts by $-I$ on $\omega_\Gamma$.
+Consequently, $(X_\Gamma, \omega_\Gamma)$ is a hyperelliptic translation surface, i.e. $X_\Gamma$ admits a hyperelliptic involution that takes $\omega_\Gamma$ to $-\omega_\Gamma$.
 To conclude that $(X_\Gamma, \omega_\Gamma)$ actually lies in $\mathcal{H}^{hyp}(2g-2)$ or $\mathcal{H}^{hyp}(g-1,g-1)$ and not in a hyperelliptic locus in another connected component it suffices to show that the surface has either one zero or two zeros that are exchanged by the hyperelliptic involution.

-The translation surfaces in lemma~\ref{easy} have a single Weierstrass point at the center of the rectangle and another $n+1$ Weierstrass points at the midpoints of each saddle connection on the boundary (whether or not the vertex is also a Weierstrass point will depend on the parity of $n$).
+The translation surfaces in Figure~\ref{fig:CT} has a single Weierstrass point at the center of the rectangle and another $n+1$ Weierstrass points at the midpoints of each saddle connection on the boundary (whether or not the vertex is also a Weierstrass point will depend on the parity of $n$).
 Therefore, prior to identifying saddle connections, each node $v$ of $\Gamma$ contributes $d_v + 2$ Weierstrass points (not including potential Weierstrass points at vertices) where $d_v$ is the number of full and half-edges attached to $v$.
 When two saddle connections on nodes $v$ and $w$ are identified the midpoints of both saddle connections are exchanged by the hyperelliptic involution and hence cease to be fixed points.
 It follows that the number of Weierstrass points on $(X_\Gamma, \omega_\Gamma)$ is

 where $V$ (resp. $E$) are the vertices (resp. full edges) of $\Gamma$.
 Since $\Gamma$ is a tree $2|V| - 2|E| = 2$ and since the total number of half-edges (counting each full edge as two half edges) is $2g+|\Sigma|-2$ we also have that $\sum_{v \in V} d_v = 2g+|\Sigma|-2$.
 Therefore,